smistad/FAST/doc/pages/Install-FAST-on-Mac.md

 Requirements
 ==================
-To install FAST on macOS, first make sure you have all the necessary requirements:
+**Make sure you have all the necessary requirements before installing FAST**:
 - macOS 10.13 or newer.
 Only intel (x86_64) architecture is supported atm.
 - Install [homebrew](https://brew.sh/) if you don't already have it.
-Install the following packages using homebrew:
+Then, install the following packages using homebrew:
 ```bash
 brew install openslide libomp
 ```